 Our services are a special time spent in music and God's Word.
 Greeters will welcome you on your way in and ushers will provide you with a bulletin and can help you find a seat.
 If you're new to MABC, be sure to fill out a Contact Card and place it in the offering plate.
 We'd love to get to know you more and answer any questions you may have.

 Our service starts at 10:30 am.
-It usually runs about an hour and twenty minutes.
+It usually runs about an hour and fifteen minutes.
 Our nursery (0-3) opens at 10:15 am.
 Children (JK-Grade 5) are dismissed from the service just before the sermon to attend Children’s Church and can be picked up at the close of each service.
 Prior to the service, sign in your children at a one of our check-in kiosks on the upper and lower levels.
 (Please note that during the summer months, our Children's Church Program is for children JK-Grade 2.)

 Our church is beautifully inter-generational, and this is reflected in our music.
 We like to sing one another’s songs.
 The one thing that unites our various musical styles is that they are all teaching us truths from God’s Word.
 At MABC, we like to say that the most important instrument is the voice of the congregation.
 Our musicians serve the congregation so that we can sing God’s Word to one another as we praise our God.
 Our music teams are typically made up of someone on percussion, keys, guitar, bass, a lead and supporting vocalist and an accent musician (e.g. violin, trumpet, clarinet).